alphagov/paas-cf/README.md

 #### SSH credentials

-You must use a ssh-agent with the `insecure-deployer` private key added, so that vagrant can SSH to the new created VM.
+You must have insecure-deployer private key present in `~/.ssh/insecure-deployer` location, as it is being used by pipeline creation scripts.

 #### Deployment of bootstrap concourse-lite